-It started as a spontaneous pep-talk.
+It started as a spontaneous pep talk.
 Then this Starbucks barista became a lifeline for a boy with cancer.

 When Aldrete’s father, Eddie Aldrete Sr., 51, heard Cole needed blood, he promptly booked an appointment to donate his own.

 “Cancer is a terrible disease.
 My mom and dad both passed away from cancer; both my sisters had breast cancer.
-I’ve been through it, and I’ve seen family members suffer from this terrible illness,” said Aldrete Sr. “I knew Eddie always had a big heart and cares about other people, but for him to actually take the time to help somebody he didn’t even know is awesome.”
+I’ve been through it, and I’ve seen family members suffer from this terrible illness,” Aldrete Sr. said.
+“I knew Eddie always had a big heart and cares about other people, but for him to actually take the time to help somebody he didn’t even know is awesome.”

 The entire Aldrete family is now actively invested in Cole’s health and journey forward.

-“We want to hear him ring the cancer survivor bell,” said Aldrete Sr., who has an appointment Friday to donated blood directly to Cole.
+“We want to hear him ring the cancer survivor bell,” said Aldrete Sr., who has an appointment Friday to donate blood directly to Cole.

 Haar said she is blown away by the support, which started from a spontaneous but profoundly significant gesture from a Starbucks barista — a total stranger, who rapidly became a dear friend.